 If you are attending the annual AACR meeting in Washington, DC (April 1 – 5), we invite you to attend our workshop on April 3 titled, “Powering Precision Oncology Research with 3D Biology™ Technology: High Plex Multi-Analyte Profiling on FFPE with Spatial Resolution” with Gordon Mills, M.D., Ph.D., (MD Anderson Cancer Center) and Joe Beechem, Ph.D., (NanoString Technologies) presenting.

-To learn more about the technology for measuring DNA, RNA, and protein simultaneously, visit 3d.nanostring.com.
+To learn more about 3D Biology Technology for measuring DNA, RNA, and protein simultaneously, click here.

 For Research Use Only.
 Not for use in diagnostic procedures.